Conformation Showing & Championship Shows

 - Ch Show September 2014

-All Championship and Open Shows need to be pre-entered using the Dogs NZ online portal.
+All Championship and Open Shows need to be pre-entered using the Dogs NZ online members portal.
 Ribbon Parades are entered on the day.

 The 7 pedigree dog groups recognised by Dogs New Zealand (formerly the New Zealand Kennel Club) for show competition are: